kbroman/Paper_DataOrg/manuscript.md

 ## Make it a rectangle

-The best layout for your data within in a spreadsheet is as a single big rectangle with rows corresponding to subjects and columns corresponding to variables.
+The best layout for your data within a spreadsheet is as a single big rectangle with rows corresponding to subjects and columns corresponding to variables.
 The first row should contain variable names.
 (*Please don't use more than one row for the variable names.*)